from small one page howto to huge articles all in one place

 RETURN VALUE

-This function only returns errors etc regarding the whole multi stack.
-Problems still might have occurred on individual transfers even when this function returns CURLM_OK.
+This function returns errors regarding the whole multi stack.
+Problems on individual transfers may have occurred even when this function returns CURLM_OK.
 Use curl_multi_info_read(3) to figure out how individual transfers did.

 TYPICAL USAGE